seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 **CLOTEN**
 Soft!
 What are you
 That fly me thus? some villain mountaineers?
-I’ve heard of such.
+I've heard of such.
 What slave art thou?

 **GUIDERIUS**
 A thing
-More slavish did I ne’er than answering
+More slavish did I ne'er than answering
 A slave without a knock.

 **CLOTEN**
-Thou’rt a robber,
+Thou'rt a robber,
 A law-breaker, a villain: yield thee, thief.

 **GUIDERIUS**